AUTOMATIC1111/stable-diffusion-webui/Features.md

 Ancestral samplers are a little worse at this than the rest.

-You can find this ferature by clicking the "Extra" checkbox near the seed.
+You can find this feature by clicking the "Extra" checkbox near the seed.

 # Variations
 A Variation strength slider and Variation seed field allow you to specify how much the existing picture should be altered to look like a different one.
-At maximum strength you will get picture with Variation seed, at minimum -  picture with original Seed (except for when using ancestral samplers).
+At maximum strength, you will get pictures with the Variation seed, at minimum - pictures with the original Seed (except for when using ancestral samplers).

 ![](images/seed-variations.jpg)

-You can find this ferature by clicking the "Extra" checkbox near the seed.
+You can find this feature by clicking the "Extra" checkbox near the seed.

 # Styles
-Press "Save prompt as style" button to write your current prompt to styles.csv, the file with collection of styles.
+Press the "Save prompt as style" button to write your current prompt to styles.csv, the file with a collection of styles.
 A dropbox to the right of the prompt will allow you to choose any style out of previously saved, and automatically append it to your input.
-To delete style, manually delete it from styles.csv and restart the program.
+To delete a style, manually delete it from styles.csv and restart the program.

 # Negative prompt

 Allows you to use another prompt of things the model should avoid when generating the picture.
-This works by using the negative prompt for unconditional conditioning in the sampling process instead of empty string.
+This works by using the negative prompt for unconditional conditioning in the sampling process instead of an empty string.

 Advanced explanation: [Negative prompt](Negative-prompt)